zou-zhicheng/cv-common-en/CodeCV.md

 - **Background**: SCO is an IBM hybrid cloud product based on OpenStack.
 - **Responsibilities**
-  - **Installation**: install SCO modules using Ansible, Chef, Bash.
+  - **Installation**: install SCO modules using Ansible, Chef, Shell.
   - **Integration**: Integration of OpenStack source code, secondary development code, IBM internal software such as ZVM, DB2, WebSphere, etc., external software such as VMWare, Ctrix.
   - **Development**: Marginal development of other components such as Dashboard, Nova, etc.
 - **Tech Stack**
-  - Python / Django / Ansible / Chef / Bash
+  - Python / Django / Ansible / Chef / Shell